shenwei356/kmcp/benchmarks/real-pathogen-gu2020/README.md

 We download the 99 Illumina short-reads datasets from [PRJNA558701](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA558701), in which 92 samples has detailed information in the supplementary table 1.
-And 87 samples are culture-positive.
+And 87 samples are verified by culture or 16S rRNA gene qPCR.

 Run accession and corresponding sample names are listed in [acc2sample.tsv](https://github.com/shenwei356/kmcp/blob/main/benchmarks/pathogen-gu2020/acc2sample.tsv).